visibilityspots/puppet-yum_repo_server/README.md

 ## Example

-To implement using the defaults or with hiera support:
+implementation using the defaults or with hiera support:

 ```puppet
   node 'yum-repo-server' {